Rakile/VocalTrace/README.md

 ---

 ## Troubleshooting
+### torchcodec Warning
+VocalTrace bypasses the use of torchcodec so it is safe to ignore the warning:
+"UserWarning:
+torchcodec is not installed correctly so built-in audio decoding will fail."

 ### PySide6 / Qt import errors (Windows)
 If you previously installed `ffmpeg` via **Conda** in the same environment and PySide6 fails to import, remove the conda ffmpeg package: